tyrasd/togpx/README.md

   * `featureTitle`: Defines a callback that is used to construct a title (`<name>`) for a given GeoJSON feature.
 The callback is called with the GeoJSON feature's `properties` object.
   * `featureDescription`: Defines a callback that is used to construct a description (`<desc>`) for a given GeoJSON feature.
 The callback is called with the GeoJSON feature's `properties` object.
   * `featureLink`: Defines a callback that is used to construct an URL (`<link>`) for a given GeoJSON feature.
 The callback is called with the GeoJSON feature's `properties` object.
+  * `featureCoordTimes`: Defines a callback that is called for each feature to determine timestamps of each coordinate.
+Gets called with the current feature as a parameter, must return an array of UTC ISO 8601 timestamp strings for each coordinate of the feature.
+Alternatively. this option can be a string, in which case the corresponding feature property is used to read the times array.

 The result is a string of GPX XML.